Character Acquisition (Start Here!)

 Their importance is listed as Very Low for a reason.
 There is not a single piece of content in the game that will ever require you to have spheres equipped.
 They are simply a fun way to further power your favorite character.

-For more details on Spheres, check our page on Spheres
+For more details and recommendation on Spheres, check our page on Spheres

 High Guard Armor (Lufenia Armor) & HA+